lattice0/SimpleDynDnsUpdater/README.md

 # Run with Docker (automatically starts at boot)

-Warning: if your docker image does not support IPv6 then you need to change `enable_ipv6` to `False`
+Warning: if you want IPv6 in docker then your docker containers must support ip, otherwise you'll get errors.

 ```
 sudo docker build -t simpledyndnsupdater .